Skip to main content

 What should fleet managers do?

 As with the recent updates to the Highway Code, it is essential for fleet managers to make drivers aware of these changes.
 Behaviour and practice are the key areas of focus, and managers should remind drivers that breaches of the law would carry personal consequences: anyone caught breaching the new mobile device law could receive six penalty points and a £200 fine.
-Furthermore, drivers who passed their test in the last two years could also lose their licence[6].
+Furthermore, drivers who passed their test in the last two years could also lose their license[6].
 There are, however, currently no plans to ban hands-free use, despite evidence indicating that the UK legal limit for alcohol blood level carries the same amount of distraction, if not slightly less, than a hands-free call[7].

 Organisations have often pushed back on outright bans on mobile phone use whilst driving, often citing operational necessities.
 However, there is clear evidence as to how mobile phone use impairs driving ability, and employers must consequently take into account the risk it creates.
 We suggest that fleet managers undertake a careful review of how drivers communicate whilst on the road.
 At the very least, we recommend that any conversation with a driver be limited to essential notifications and kept as brief as possible.
 Managers should encourage drivers to find a safe place to stop should they be required to meaningfully engage in long conversations or meetings, even if communicating hands-free.
 The case law on this offence is still developing, but the provisions relating to those who supervise, or cause or permit drivers to use a mobile device whilst driving should be of concern to those travelling with or managing drivers and consequently provide an incentive to enforce meaningful sanctions against drivers who flout the rules.